-DCA and our partner organisations are composed of people (staff), and we serve and represent people (right holders), and organisations like DCA and its partners will only change if the people change as well.
+DCA and our partner organisations are composed of people (staff) and progressive changes in our organisations are more likely to be sustained when staff are involved and is active in the change process.
 Experience tells us that change is a complex, dynamic and often rather slow process.
-Feelings of the involved and the affected people fluctuate - at times people are exhilarated, at others they are frightened or scared for their future.
-Some believe and adapt easily to changes; others pay lip service to a change process but they don't really believe in it and can quietly and unintentionally sabotage a change effort.
-Others may even choose to leave the organisation.
+Feelings of the involved and the affected staff vary - at times they are exhilarated, at others they are frightened or scared for their future.
+Some believe and adapt easily to changes; others pay lip service to a change process, but they don't really believe in it and can quietly and unintentionally sabotage a change effort.
+Others may even choose to leave the organisation1.

 When we approach organisational change, we sometimes forget people's emotions and feelings.
 We inadvertently treat organisations as lifeless objects - or logical machines as an engineer would do.
-But organisations are 'living systems', as they are made up of human beings and develop their own culture.
-The organisational culture is not easily seen or measured and can be compared with an iceberg - only a small part of it is visible above the surface, the rest of it lays hidden below the surface.
-However, organisational culture is still - more or less consciously - of great importance to the organisation's work methods, priorities, behaviour, motivation and final results.
-Organisational development is fundamentally a process of human change and good organisational development and should therefore:
+However, organisations are 'living systems', made up of human beings and they develop their own culture.
+The organisational culture shapes the identity of an organisation and is defined by the shared values and norms of the people working in the organisation.
+The culture is not easily seen or measured.
+However, organisational culture is still of great importance to the organisation's work methods, priorities, behaviour, motivation, and final results - whether it is more or less conscious.

+Organisational development is fundamentally a process of human change.
+Good organisational development therefore need to: